SymfonyCasts/vue/sfcasts/ep2/css-transitions.md

 Forget about Vue for a few minutes.
 Instead, let's focus on how CSS transitions work by themselves.
-If you're already super familiar with CSS transitions, you rock, and feel free to jump to the next video.
+If you're already super familiar with CSS transitions, you rock.
+Feel free to jump to the next video.
 If not... let's go!

 ## The Setup: Changing Opacity on Click

 In `shopping-cart.vue`, add a temporary div with some text inside: testing transitions. *Also* use the dynamic class syntax - `:class` - to give this two
-cases: `transition-testing` - a class it will always have - and `hidden`, which it will only have when the `currentState` is equal to checkout.
+classes: `transition-testing` - a class it will always have - and `hidden`, which it will only have when the `currentState` is equal to checkout.

 Down in the styles, add some CSS for this: `.transition-testing` with `opacity: 1`.
-That's... not actually necessary, because that's the default already - but it'll help us understand things.
+That's... not actually necessary... because that's the default value, but it'll help make things more clear.

 Then, when `.transition-testing` *also* has the `hidden` class, set opacity to zero.
 Basically, we're going to hide this element when we click the checkout